AsVoider/POWERSERVE_CUDA/app/server/README.md

 ## Usage

 Start a server:
-- `--model-folder`(optional): The folder of model workspace.
+- `--work-folder`(optional): The folder of model workspace.
 When receiving a request specifying the model, it search firstly in this directory.
-For example, when I specify `--model-folder model`, it will search models in the directory **./model** if it exists.
+For example, when I specify `--work-folder model`, it will search models in the directory **./model** if it exists.
 When I specify the model folder with such a request:
     ```json
     {
         "model": "llama3.1-8b-instruct",